Tycho Brahe

 In 1572, Tycho noticed a completely new star that was brighter than any star or planet.
-Astonished by the existence of a star that ought not to have been there, he devoted himself to the creation of ever more accurate instruments of measurement over the next fifteen years (1576-91).
+Astonished by the existence of a star that ought not to have been there, he devoted himself to the creation of ever more accurate instruments of measurement over the next fifteen years (1576–1591).
 King Frederick II granted Tycho an estate on the island of Hven and the money to build Uraniborg, the first large observatory in Christian Europe.
 He later worked underground at Stjerneborg, where he realised that his instruments in Uraniborg were not sufficiently steady.
-His unprecedented research program both turned astronomy into the first modern science and also launched the Scientific Revolution.
+His unprecedented research program both turned astronomy into the first modern science and also helped launch the Scientific Revolution.